storj/docs/app/(docs)/dcs/api/s3/object-lock/page.md

 * DeleteObject
 * Removes an object from a bucket.
 * Deletion of an object with a retention set will be prevented.
+---
+* GetObjectLegalHold
+* Retrieves the Legal Hold status of an object.
+*
+---
+* PutObjectLegalHold
+* Applies a Legal Hold to the specified object.
+*
 {% /table %}

 ### Actions not yet available (currently in active development)